 Best for: Healthy options / your post-workout meal

 Nalu Bowls was at the top of our list of places to visit in Canggu, having seen so many pictures of it on Instagram.
-Quite honestly, we didn’t feel as though it lives up to the hype.
-We think there are better smoothie bowls out there, but we’ll definitely give them another go sometimes.
-Prices range from 60K to 80K + 15% tax for a bowl.
-You can also add on tons of extras such as nuts, chia seeds, fresh berries and honey.
-Check out the Nalu Bowls menu (without prices) here.
+Quite honestly, we were a tad disappointed and don’t think it lives up to the hype.
+We think there are better smoothie bowls out there.
+Prices range from 50K to 80K for a bowl.
+You can find the menu (without prices) here.

 Best for: Banh Mi, need we say more?

-2019 Update: Moana quickly became one of our favorite, and most visited, restaurants in Bali.
-The Maui Poke Bowl is one of the best poke bowls we’ve ever had, anywhere (and it’s only 85K!!)
+Moana quickly became one of our favorite, and most visited, restaurants in Bali.
+The Maui Poke Bowl is one of the best poke bowls we’ve ever had, anywhere (and it’s only 65K!!)
 If we could package up the black sauce and bring it with us in our backpacks, we would!
-We also really loved the Samoa Burger (served with AMAZING onion rings) and the BBQ Tengiri.
-Moana is usually packed in the evening so do book a table in advance.
+We also really loved the Samoa Burger and the BBQ Tengiri.
+This fish eatery is often packed in the evening so do book a table in advance.
 Prices start at around 60K for a main.

 Best for: Post-sunset tasty meal

 Street food in a cute cafe setting!
-While the roti may not be up to par with what we ate in Malaysia, in general the food here to be quite tasty and very affordable.
-Expect to pay between 40-70K for a main.
+While the roti may not be the best you’ve ever had, we found the food here to be quite tasty and very affordable.
+Expect to pay between 25K and 40K for a main.
 We also loved that they have a small selection of books that you can exchange!
-Don’t expect great service though, unfortunately we found the staff here (especially during the daytime) to be very loud and unprofessional.
+Do not expect great service though, we found the staff here (especially during the daytime) to be really loud, unprofessional and lazy.

 Best for: Cheap tasty eats!

 This uber-hip, plant-based café is a great spot for healthy vegans and non-vegans alike.
-We don’t usually go to the Berawa side of Canggu too often but we’ll definitely have an excuse to make the trip now!
+Although it isn’t technically located in Canggu, it’s close enough to have made the list!
 They also have many gluten-free options.
 We loved the Miss Jackson Tacos and the sweet potato fries.
-The healthy juices are also a must try.
 Expect to pay around 70K for a main + tax & service.
-The full Peloton Supershop menu is available here.
+Full menu is available here.

 Best for: Health nuts!

 Motel Mexicola is one of those places you’ve probably seen tons of photos of on the feeds of countless insta-babes.
 Quite honestly, for us, it didn’t live up to our expectations!
-Although the food was good, it was overpriced for Bali in our opinion.
-After spending time in Mexico we believe that good Mexican food should never be expensive!
-This is more of the kind of place you go for the atmosphere rather than the food.
+Although the food was good, it was overpriced for Bali in our opinion and we’ve definitely had better Mexican food before, and to quote one of our friends : “Good Mexican food should never be expensive!”
+We feel like this is more of the kind of place you go for the atmosphere rather than the food.
 Tacos are 30K for one tiny taco + 17% tax & service.
-It ended up costing us 140K per person for tacos and water and we both left feeling hungry.
+It ended up costing us 14K per person for tacos and water and we both left feeling hungry.
 You can find the complete menu here.

 Best for: Getting those insta shots if you go during the day

 Two of our friends took us to Luigi’s on one of our first nights in Bali and while we had no expectations, we absolutely loved it!
 The pizzas here are delicious thin-crust pies and the place makes for a fun night out with friends.
 It starts getting busy around 8-9pm and stays busy until late, with good music making people dance.
-They have a happy hour special daily from 5-7pm where you get a Margherita pizza and a selection of drinks all at only 50K.
-If you’re going as a group, they offer a pizza by the meter for 330K (up to 4 toppings), perfect for sharing!
-Check out the Luigi Canggu menu here.
+They have a happy hour special daily from 7-8pm where you get a margherita pizza for 50K and a selection of drinks also at 50K.
+If you’re going as a group, they offer a pizza by the meter for 320K (up to 4 toppings), perfect for sharing!
+Check the menu on their website.

-Best for: No nonsense pizza, great cocktails & an amazing atmosphere!
+Best for: Pizza, cocktails & an amazing atmosphere!

 The Loft is one of those spaces where you step inside and instantly want to move in!
 The decor (and the food) is gorgeous!
 Although a bit pricier than some of our other favorite breakfast spots, we loved the food and would definitely go back and try their lunch and dinner options.
 Smoothie bowls are 68K + 15% tax & service.
 Their menu is available in their google reviews.